jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 * __The Method Use Rule__ - This rule helps you figure out which legacy code requires test coverage. [_Before you use a method in a legacy system, check to see if there are tests for it.
 If there aren’t, write them._](https://www.linkedin.com/pulse/software-engineering-great-quotes-maximiliano-contieri/) - Michael Feathers
 * [__The Camping Rule__](https://deviq.com/principles/boy-scout-rule) - This rule helps you determine what to do in that legacy code. [_Always leave the code cleaner than you found it._](https://www.bookey.app/quote-book/clean-code) - Uncle Bob Martin

 Legacy code won't fix itself.
-A code base with years or decades of legacy code may require additional effort for code rot abatement.
+A code base with years or decades of legacy code may require additional effort to address code rot abatement.
 You cannot make the system perfect.
 You cannot make it good.
 What you can do is make it less bad.
 Focus upon steering it into the right direction, applying _The Camping Rule_ when we can.
 Eventually as we steer in the right direction, the existing code base will become cleaner and less brittle.

 Refactoring can be rewarding.
 You will find bugs lurking in the code that no one spotted before.
 You will bring order to chaos.
 You may even take a tangled mess of code and convert it into something beautiful and elegant.